Do I Need to Gain Match My Amps - How to Do It When Subs Are in the Same Box

 What Does Gain Matching Mean?

-Gain matching means adjusting multiple amplifiers so their output levels are matched as closely as possible when they are receiving the same signal.
+Gain matching means adjusting multiple amplifiers so their output levels are matched as closely as possible when they are receiving the same signal and doing the same job.

 The gain knob is not a volume knob.
 It is used to match the amplifier’s input sensitivity to the signal coming from the radio, DSP, line output converter, or other source.

-Two amps can have the gain knobs in completely different positions and still produce the same output.
+Two amplifiers can have the gain knobs in completely different positions and still produce the same measured output.
 On the other side, two gain knobs can be turned to the same position and the amps may not be matched at all.

 That is why you do not gain match by eye.
 You gain match by measured output.